nostr-wine/filter-relay/README.md

 ## NIP-42 and NIP-50

 We now support both NIP-42 (client authentication) and NIP-50 (search) on filter.nostr.wine.
 If your client supports NIP-42 you can connect directly to wss://filter.nostr.wine without using the /npub addition.
-Please note you still must include ?broadcast=true if you wish to broadcast.
+Please note the broadcast parameter will be set to TRUE by default when connecting directly without your npub.

 Keyword search is also available if your client supports NIP-50.
 No user configuration or changes are required.